 Diamond’s Reaction to Long Wave UV Rays

 Approximately 25% to 35% of the diamonds submitted to GIA over the past decade, exhibit some degree of fluorescence.
-However, only 10% of those show strengths of fluorescence that may impact appearance (i.e., strengths noted on laboratory reports as medium, strong or very strong).
-In more than 95% of the diamonds that exhibit fluorescence, the color seen is blue.
+However, only 10% of those show strengths of fluorescnce that may impact appearance (i.e., strengths noted on laboratory reports as medium, strong or very strong).
+In more than 95% of the diamonds that exhibit Diamond fluorescnce , the color seen is blue.
 In rare instances, the reaction is yellow, white or another color.

 WHAT IMPACT DOES FLUORESCENCE HAVE ON THE APPEARANCE OF A DIAMOND?

-GIA studies show that, for the overwhelming majority of diamonds, the strength of fluorescence has no widely noticeable effect on appearance.
-In many instances, observers prefer the appearance of diamonds that have medium to strong fluorescence.
-In rare cases, some diamonds with extremely strong fluorescence may appear hazy or oily; fewer than 0.2% of the fluorescent diamonds submitted to GIA exhibit this effect.
+GIA studies show that, for the overwhelming majority of diamonds, the strength of fluorescnce has no widely noticeable effect on appearance.
+In many instances, observers prefer the appearance of diamonds that have medium to strong Diamond fluorescence.
+In rare cases, some diamonds with extremely strong fluorescnces may appear hazy or oily; fewer than 0.2% of the fluorescent diamonds submitted to GIA exhibit this effect.

 DOES FLUORESCENCE COMPROMISE THE STRUCTURAL INTEGRITY OF THE DIAMOND?

 No. A diamond that fluoresces has the same integrity as one with no reaction to UV.
 Submicroscopic substitutions and/or shifts in the diamond structure can cause fluorescencs as well as prevent it.
 Nothing in either instance inherently weakens or is bad for the diamond.